QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 # Overview

-Incident handling is a clearly defined set of procedures for responding to security incidents in a computer network.
+Incident handling is a clearly defined set of procedures for responding to security incidents.
 Incident handling capability is a necessity for any organization looking to uphold the three pillars of information security:

 - Confidentiality
 - Integrity